Types of outcomes

 - Adjudication 1581: Cr Ben Shields/The Daily Liberal (November 2013)

-A complaint from Cr Ben Shields about a report headed “Naturalists’ object to Shields’ claims”.
+The Press Council has considered a complaint from Cr Ben Shields about a report headed “Naturalists object to Shields’ claims”.
 It was published on 28 August 2012, shortly before the local government elections, and reported objections by a local conservation group to claims made by Cr Shields in a campaign leaflet.
 Cr Shields complained that the article criticised him unfairly and he was not given an opportunity to comment.
 The newspaper acknowledged comment should have been sought before publication, but said it lacked the resources to do so.

 The Council decided Cr Shields should have been given an opportunity to comment prior to publication, or at least before the election.
 It acknowledged the paper’s lack of resources, but emphasised the need to ensure fairness.
 The Council stressed it is particularly important to avoid the unfairness that can arise when an electoral candidate is not given an opportunity to respond to criticisms before an election.

-Complaints about part of an opinion article published on 27 May 2013 headed “Don’t look now, the white elephants are multiplying”.
-The complaints concerned part of the article dealing with the National Broadband Network.
+The Press Council has considered complaints about an opinion article published on 27 May 2013 headed “Don’t look now, the white elephants are multiplying”, particularly about the part of the article dealing with the National Broadband Network.

 The Council decided that while some statements of fact had less convincing support than others, there was at least some tenable basis for each of them.
 The journalist should have qualified or explained the basis for some of his comments, but the absence of such information was not of sufficient significance to constitute a breach of the Council’s Standards.
 Accordingly the complaints were not upheld.